Continuation Of Therapy - Day 5 Forward

 -

-Medically stable patients without mechanical mitral valves or recurrent thrombotic events - target 2 to 3 (see Table 4):
+Medically stable patients without mechanical mitral valves or recurrent thrombotic events target 2 - 3 (see Table 4):

 Table 4.
 Adjusting Warfarin Dose for Days 5 forward for Medically Stable Patients Without Mechanical Mitral Valves or Recurrent Thrombotic Events